TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/LinkBrowserApi/Index.rst

 ===========

-This API allows to extend the LinkBrowser with new tabs, which allow to implement custom link functionality in a generic way in a so called LinkHandler.
+This API allows to extend the LinkBrowser with new tabs, which allow to implement custom link functionality in a generic way in a so called `LinkHandler`:pn:.
-Since the LinkBrowser is used by FormEngine and RTE, the new API ensures that your custom LinkHandler works with those two, and possible future, usages flawlessly.
+Since the LinkBrowser is used by the `FormEngine`:pn: and the RTE, the new API ensures that your custom `LinkHandler`:pn: works with those two, and possible future, usages flawlessly.

-Each tab rendered in the LinkBrowser has an associated LinkHandler, responsible for rendering the tab and for creating and editing of links belonging to this tab.
+Each tab rendered in the LinkBrowser has an associated `LinkHandler`:pn:, responsible for rendering the tab and for creating and editing of links belonging to this tab.